mon/chuni_ac_3d_case/README.md

 Print all the pieces in the `stl` folder.
 Ignore `coin_return_cherry_mx` if you're not going to use it.
 The `air_bottom` piece will need to be flipped in your slicer so the flat side is on the bed.
 Also, mirror `air_bottom` and print another copy for the opposite air.
+Ignore `air_bottom` and `air_top` if you want to lasercut the airs.

 Disassemble your air strings, making note of the 2 shorter bolts on the front side.
 Put the printed pieces in and reinstall screws.
 DO NOT OVER-TIGHTEN.
 The